gauravgarad/MyPortfolio/README.md

-# Dr. Yogesh Deshmukh's Portfolio Website
+# Mr. Gaurav Garad's Portfolio Website

 ## Introduction

-Welcome to Dr. Yogesh Deshmukh's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.
+Welcome to Mr. Gaurav Garad's  Portfolio Website!
+This website showcases the skills, projects, study material and experiences of Mr. Gaurav Garad.

-## About Dr. Yogesh Deshmukh
+## About Mr. Gaurav Garad.

-Dr. Yogesh Deshmukh is a passionate and dedicated Teacher.
+Mr. Gaurav Garad is a passionate and dedicated Student.

 ## Technologies Used

 - HTML5
-- CSS3
-- JavaScript
+- CSS
-- Bootstrap
+- PYTHON
 - Git